Lawrence302/image-Gallery-App/README.md

 ## Contributing
 Feel free to contribute to the project.
 Follow these steps:

-##Fork the project.
+##Fork the project.<br>
--Create a new branch: git checkout -b feature/new-feature.
+-Create a new branch: git checkout -b feature/new-feature.<br>
--ake your changes and commit them: git commit -am 'Add new feature'.
+-ake your changes and commit them: git commit -am 'Add new feature'.<br>
--Push to the branch: git push origin feature/new-feature.
+-Push to the branch: git push origin feature/new-feature.<br>
--Submit a pull request.
+-Submit a pull request.<br>
 # License
 This project is licensed under the MIT License.